Netflix/vmaf/README.md

 ## Confidence Interval

-Since VDK v1.3.7 (June 2018), we have introduced a way to quantify the level of confidence a VMAF prediction entails.
+Since VDK v1.3.7 (June 2018), we have introduced a way to quantify the level of confidence that a VMAF prediction entails.
 Each VMAF prediction score now can come with a 95% confidence interval (CI), which quantifies the level of confidence that the prediction lies within the interval.
 Refer to the [VMAF confidence interval](resource/doc/conf_interval.md) page for more details.

 ## References